DVM, MS, DACVIM

 USA – Secretary

 Dr. Jonathan Foreman has served as the President of the Association for Equine Sports Medicine and as the Chair of the Sports Medicine Committee of the American Association of Equine Practitioners.
 He graduated from the College of William and Mary (BS, Biology, 1978), the University of Georgia (DVM, 1981), and Washington State University (MS, Exercise Physiology, 1984).
 He completed an internship and residency in internal medicine at Washington State University and became board-certified by the American College of Internal Medicine in 1986.
 His current position is Professor and Associate Dean of the College of Veterinary Medicine at the University of Illinois.
-Dr. Foreman served as an official veterinarian at the 1996 Olympic Summer Games, the 2019 Tokyo Test Event, and the 2010 and 2018 World Equestrian Games.
+Dr. Foreman served as an official veterinarian at the 1996 and 2020 Olympic Summer Games, the 2019 Tokyo Test Event, and the 2010 and 2018 World Equestrian Games.
 His research on thermoregulation was instrumental in modifying the 1996 Olympic Three-Day Events in Atlanta to make them safer for horses competing in inhospitable southeastern summer heat conditions.
 Dr. Foreman also has studied extensively the responses of horses to various drugs used illegally to influence the outcome of races and horse shows.
 He currently studies the effects of single and multiple analgesics on horses at rest and during exercise.